Social impact bond

 A social impact bond (SIB), also known as pay-for-success financing, pay-for-success bond (US), social benefit bond (Australia), pay-for-benefit bond (Australia), social outcomes contract (UK), social impact partnership (Europe), social impact contract (Europe), or simply a social bond, is a type of outcomes-based contracting, whereby a contractor typically attempts to effect a policy of government but does not get paid by the government unless specified goals are achieved.
-The term was invented by Geoff Mulgan, chief executive of the Young Foundation.
-The first SIB was launched by UK-based Social Finance Ltd. in September 2010.
+Geoff Mulgan claims to have coined the term while he was chief executive of the Young Foundation.
+The first SIB was launched by UK-based Social Finance in September 2010.

 By July 2019, 132 SIBs had been initiated in 25 countries, and they were worth more than $420m.
 As of May 2023, 23 countries use SIBs, with (as of 2022) 276 projects in place and capital raised to the value of $745m.